Get Started

 After returning the output you can stop an Instance from running by the following command

-The output will be saved to the file in the current directory.
+The output will be saved to a file in the current directory.

 Compatibility